-A grandfather clock is one of the more majestic timepieces found in a home.
-Usually constructed of solid wood and containing a brass movement and heavy weights, a grandfather clock requires a solid floor on which to sit.
+A grandfather clock, usually constructed of solid wood and containing a brass movement and heavy weights, requires a solid floor on which to sit.
 Some clocks rest on carpeting, while others are positioned on hardwood or tile floors.
-Once located, the grandfather clock needs to be leveled from front-to-back and side-to-side in order for the clock to operate properly.
+Grandfather clocks need to be leveled from front-to-back and side-to-side in order for the clock to operate properly.
 Some grandfather clock cases have adjustable feet in each corner, while others do not.
 Each presents its own challenges.

 Check the position of the bubble in the circular level to determine the side-to-side attitude of the grandfather clock case.
 If the bubble is to the left of center, the case must be raised on the right side.
 Likewise, if the bubble is to the right of center, the left side must be raised.